-Currently a Visiting Senior Research Fellow of the Centre for Defence Studies, in the Department of War Studies, King's College, London, Julian read Philosophy and Politics at Oxford before specialising in Strategic Studies.
+Currently a Visiting Senior Research Fellow of the Centre for Defence Studies, in the Department of War Studies, King's College, London, and an Honorary Professor in the Strategy and Security Institute, University of Exeter, Julian read Philosophy and Politics at Oxford before specialising in Strategic Studies.
 He was awarded his doctorate in 1981 and a book based on his research, Changing Direction: British Military Planning for Post-war Strategic Defence 1942–47, was published in 1988.
 A second edition, based on newly-declassified archives, was published by Frank Cass in 2003, and as a University paperback by Routledge in 2008.

 Julian's latest book, published by Pen & Sword in 2011, is Racing Ace, the story of the Great War and Schneider Trophy pilot, Samuel Kinkead DSO DSC* DFC*, who died in 1928 in a forerunner of the Spitfire whilst attempting to break the World Air Speed Record.
 'Kink' is buried at Fawley in New Forest East.
 It was selected by Andrew Roberts, in the Sunday Telegraph magazine, as one of his three favourite 'Books of the Year'.

 Throughout the 1980s, Julian was a leading opponent of one-sided nuclear disarmament by the United Kingdom.
 In Parliament, he has continued to pursue the retention and renewal of the British strategic nuclear deterrent, the Trident Successor programme.
 Following the decision, on 18 July 2017, in favour of renewing the deterrent submarines, Julian's principal campaign has been to raise Defence expenditure from barely 2 per cent of GDP to the 3 per cent level always achieved and surpassed until 1996.

 * * * * * * * *